Conventions in Lexington in April

 These events are scheduled for Lexington in April; convention site and expected attendance are included:

-National Association of Cancer Center Development Officers, annual conference: April 16-22, Hilton Lexington/Downtown, 325.
+National Association of Cancer Center Development Officers, Annual Conference: Through April 22, Hilton Lexington/Downtown, 325.

 Kentucky High School Athletic Association, State Archery Championships: April 19-21, Fairfield Inn and Suites Lexington North, 500.